Key takeaways:

 - Block off staircases with baby gates.
 Indoor and outdoor steps can be risky, especially early on.
 Many blind dogs eventually learn to navigate stairs, but safety comes first.
 Placing textured mats at the top and bottom of each staircase gives them a tactile signal.

-Tips for training a blind dog
+Tips for Training a Blind Dog

 Blind dogs can learn just as well as sighted dogs, and training plays a key role in keeping them safe, confident, and engaged.
-With a few thoughtful adjustments, you can teach helpful cues and create a routine that supports their independence.

 Do blind dogs get anxious?